Southern mountain caribou are threatened by industrial logging eliminating large swaths of their old-growth forest habitat.

 The situation has become an emergency, and so the Wilderness Committee along with many other NGOs have come together to take action.
 We are calling on the provincial government to immediately stop any destructive activities within the critical habitat of southern mountain caribou.
 The BC government has failed to stop and so we'll call on Minister of Environment and Climate Change Jonathan Wilkinson to issue an emergency order under the federal Species at Risk Act (SARA) to protect what critical habitat is left.
 And it seems our letter to the federal environment minister was received and heard.

-Former Minister McKenna made an announcement which indicated that the Liberal government is serious about protecting southern mountain caribou.
+Former federal minister of environment Catherine McKenna made an announcement which indicated that the Liberal government is serious about protecting southern mountain caribou.
 McKenna announced that the southern mountain caribou are facing imminent threats to their recovery.
 Once this happens, the cabinet is recommended to issue an emergency order under SARA.
 An emergency order would allow the federal government to effectively protect the critical habitat needed for caribou recovery in BC and Alberta.
 This announcement covers 10 herds, each with less than 100 animals, mostly living in BC.

 Logging permits in mapped southern mountain caribou habitat should no longer be given out.
 And the BC government must rescind all logging permits already approved to destroy caribou critical habitat.
 Finally, the government of Canada and the government of BC must create a program to close and restore the thousands of kilometres of old logging roads that criss-cross southern mountain caribou habitat